 For an additional fee, there is a really cool Luray Caverns Rope Adventure Park with a 3 level ropes course and a Garden Maze.
-These too can be purchased the day of your visit by these attractions.
-Read below to learn more.
+These too can be purchased on the day of your visit to these attractions.

 What to See in Luray Cavern

 To get to the cave, you will walk down a looping covered walkway.
 At the bottom, you will be met by a guide who will give you some history of the cave.
 Then begin to follow a sloping paved walkway around the cavern.
 Expect to spend a little over an hour seeing the whole cavern.

 Depending on how busy they are, you may have a guide who walks with you or guides strategically placed throughout the cavern to tell you about the highlights in each area.